dhsc-govuk/FingertipsNext/docs/PeriodTimeSpikeADR.md

 ### Optional C
-  Do nothing at all
+ This is not an option at all , but we can decided to do nothing at all :)

-## Investigation of the Frontend: Highcharts Changes
+## Frontend Investigation:  Highcharts Changes

 Currently, the frontend only displays years on the x-axis without labels.
 Instead, what we want is the ability to display **custom labels** (e.g., "Q1 2010", "Q2 2015") alongside the tick marks.
 This will allow us to represent different time ranges on the x-axis of the Highcharts chart.